oroinc/documentation/user/back-office/products/product-attributes/index.rst

       "**Show Grid Filter**","Select *Yes* to display the filter for the product attribute on the user interface."
       "**Grid Order**","Defines the order of the product attributes in the product grid.
 The product attributes with a smaller value of the grid order number will be displayed before the attributes with a bigger value."
       "**Show On View**","Select *Yes* if you wish to have this product attribute displayed on the product view page."
-      "**Priority**","Priority defines the order of the product attributes on the view, edit, create pages.
+      "**Priority**", "Priority defines the order of the product attributes on the view, edit, create pages.
 Custom product attributes are always displayed one by one, usually below the system fields.
 If no priority is defined or the defined priority is 0, the product attributes will be displayed in the order in which they have been added to the system.
 The product attributes with a higher priority (a smaller value) will be displayed before the attributes with a lower priority."
       "**Searchable**","When set to *Yes*, the attribute is included in the search options in the back-office."
       "**Auditable**","When set to *Yes*, the system will log changes made to this product attribute value when a user edits the product details."

-5. Once all options are configured, and the necessary information is provided, click **Save**.
+6. Once all options are configured, and the necessary information is provided, click **Save**.

-6. If the created attribute is of a *table column* :ref:`storage type <admin-guide-create-entity-fields-basic>`, click **Update Schema** to reindex the data for search and filter.
+7. If the created attribute is of a *table column* :ref:`storage type <admin-guide-create-entity-fields-basic>`, click **Update Schema** to reindex the data for search and filter.

    .. note:: The product attribute :ref:`storage type <admin-guide-create-entity-fields-basic>` is set to *table column* for the attribute with Select of Multi-Select data type, and also for the attribute of any type with *Filterable* or *Sortable* option enabled.
 If this step is omitted, the newly created attribute will not appear in the select attribute options in other areas of OroCommerce (e.g., product families configuration).